 Undergraduate and Faculty Research Outcomes

 A high proportion of faculty from each REUF workshop go on to mentor undergraduate researchers, and many faculty also continue collaborating with fellow faculty workshop participants and mathematical leaders.
 Outcomes are tracked for two years after each workshop, starting a year after the workshop.

-Faculty participants: 144 faculty from 117 primarily undergraduate institutions have participated in a REUF workshop since 2008.
+Faculty participants: 221 faculty from more than 100 primarily undergraduate institutions have participated in a REUF workshop since 2008.

-Student research: 250 undergraduate students were mentored by 73 faculty.
-Collectively, the students made 159 presentations, completed 21 honors theses, and co-authored 3 publications.
-Twenty-eight student-faculty collaborations received other grant funding.
+Student research: 273 undergraduate students were mentored by REUF alumni in research.
+Collectively, the students made 190 presentations, completed 41 honors theses, and co-authored 7 publications.
+Thirty-two student-faculty collaborations received other grant funding.
 Several students were accepted to off-site NSF REU programs, and one won first prize for a presentation at a national meeting.

-Faculty research: 59 undergraduate faculty were involved in new collaborations with other faculty.
-Twelve small research groups met for an additional week, eleven of these with support from the REUF program.
-All together, their research has resulted in 35 presentations and 26 research articles in various stages of publication, some with student co-authors.
+Faculty research: Seventy-eight undergraduate faculty were involved in new collaborations with other faculty.
+More than 20 small research groups met for an additional week with support from the REUF program.
+All together, their research has resulted in 28 presentations and 29 research articles in various stages of publication, some with student co-authors.

 Other notable outcomes:

 - Special sessions at the Joint Mathematics Meetings organized by REUF alumni